listenToRipley/python/Notes/Modules.md

 Create a folder, place your module files inside of the folder.
 Create a file called `__init__.py` in the folder.
 Import the modules into the file and provide a description of what this package does.
 If you wanted to register this package for public use, you could do so at [pypi](www.pypi.org).

 [Example](../Examples/Modules/my_package/)

+If you want/ need to install a specific version, you can find the different releases under, "release history" on the package pack.
+You will then run `pip install packagename==#.#.#`

 ### Datetime